 • Glossary of terms

-All of the groups shown on the right-hand side of the above tree, except for the cyanobacteria, belong to the Eukaryotes, which comprise all organisms that have cells in which the nucleus is enclosed within a membrane (Biology Online Dictionary).
-The cyanobacteria, also known as “blue-green algae”, belong to the Prokaryotes, which are organisms whose cells do not contain a distinct nucleus bounded by a nuclear envelope (Biology Online Dictionary).
+All of the groups shown on the right-hand side of the above tree, except for the cyanobacteria, belong to the Eukaryota, which comprise all organisms that have cells in which the nucleus is enclosed within a membrane (Biology Online Dictionary).
+The cyanobacteria, also known as “blue-green algae”, belong to the prokaryotes.

-The remainder of this main section of the website is divided into five parts:
+The remainder of this main section of the website is divided into four parts:

 • The origin of the eukaryotes